bplaat/ccontinue/README.md

 };
 ```

-All classes are structs that inherit from the root `Object` class which is heap allocated and ref counted.
-The `new`, `ref` and `free` methods are automatically generated for you and you can use the fields just like a struct:
+A class is just a `struct` that inherit fields and (virtual) methods from its parent.
+If no parent class is defined the class will inherit from the base `Object` class.
+All class instances are heap allocated and reference counted.
+You can create a class instance with the created `_new()` method and free the instance with the created `_free()` method:
 ```cpp
 int main(void) {
     Person* person = person_new();